-The local beaches were the main reason we purchased our properties, as they are absolutely stunning.
-Hayle and Gwithian Towans are the ones we go to mostly and regardless of the weather, they has the ability to blow away the cobwebs and clear the mind.
-They’re both windswept and completely un-spoilt (as are so many beaches in this area).
+The local beaches were the main reason we moved to west Cornwall.
+Hayle, Gwithian and Porthkidney are the ones we go to mostly and regardless of the weather, they have the ability to blow away the cobwebs and clear the mind.

 Park up by the church in Lelant and walk down the footpath through the golf course to this beach.
 Its a bit of a trek to the beach but absolutely worth it.
 The view from the path as you wend your way down is one photo opportunity after another and you’ll take twice as long as you need, just stopping and taking photos.

 This is such a large beach that its fabulous for beach games, as no matter how busy the season, there’s always plenty of space.